Updated October 2021

 How romantic!
 I’m sure Rhys would have done anything to enjoying a twilight dinner with his girlfriend, Jade, rather than me this evening!

 One thing was certain – the standard of food at Ambrai was excellent.
-Hara Bhara Kababs as entrees, chicken tikka masala and aloo chatni wala for mains, accompanied with roti and naan breads – washed down with one or two large Kingfisher beers!
+Hara Bhara Kababs as entrees, chicken tikka masala and aloo chatni wala for mains.
+And all accompanied with roti and naan breads and washed down with one or two Kingfisher beers!